panoramic camera for iPhone

 CAMERA SWITCHER BUTTON |

-On iPhone with multiple rear cameras, this lets you cycle through the cameras.
-The button label displays the name of the currently active camera.
-WIDE is the default, and your iPhone's 1× camera.
-ULTRAWIDE, if available, is your iPhone's 0.5× camera.
-TELE, if available, is your iPhone's telephoto camera.
+On devices with multiple physical rear cameras, or one or more Fusion cameras, this control lets you cycle through the cameras.
+On iOS 26, the focal length of the active camera (in millimeters) is displayed.
+On older operating systems, the name of the camera is displayed as follows: - WIDE is the default, and your iPhone's 1× camera. - ULTRAWIDE, if available, is your iPhone's 0.5× camera. - TELE, if available, is your iPhone's telephoto camera.
 Depending on your iPhone model, this might be 2×, 2.5×, 3×, or 5×. |

 INDICATORS

 Located above the CONTROLS; if the device reaches an above standard operating temperature, it will be displayed here.
 Non standard levels are FAIR, MID, and HIGH.
-General performance might be affected at those temperature levels. |
+General performance might be affected at those temperature levels; see THERMALS & BATTERY for tips. |

 ![]() |